 Carr House Meadows nature reserve covers 15.73 hectares of hay meadows, pastures and hedgerows, and lies in the Ewden Valley, northwest Sheffield.
-Belonging to Sheffield City Council, the site was leased by the Trust in 2001 and is managed for the purposes of conservation, public recreation and the production of sustainable hay and beef.
+Belonging to Sheffield City Council, the site has been managed by Sheffield and Rotherham Wildlife Trust since 2001 and is managed for the purposes of conservation, public recreation and the production of sustainable hay and beef.